 • The EBA has noted that some banks use the as an internal limit without identifying other internal limits.
 The EBA will explore the development of complementary indicators useful for SREP purposes and supervisory stress testing.

-• The different practices on behavioral modelling of NMDs reported by the institutions.
+• The different practices on behavioral modeling of NMDs reported by the institutions.

 • The variety of hedging strategies that institutions have implemented.